Skizz

-Skizz was a comic book strip in 2000 AD which appeared in three installments across more than a decade.
-It was written by Alan Moore and drawn by Jim Baikie.
+Skizz was a comic strip in 2000 AD which appeared in three installments across more than a decade.
+The initial run was written by Alan Moore and drawn by Jim Baikie.
 Two sequels appeared some years later, written and drawn by Baikie.

-It is best described as a cross between E.T and Boys from the Blackstuff.

 Plot

-Skizz, an alien interpreter, crash lands on Earth and his ship self-destructs to stop it falling into the wrong hands.
-He is saved from the military by a young girl called Roxy.
+Skizz, an alien interpreter, crash lands on Earth and his ship self-destructs to stop it from falling into the wrong hands.
+He is saved from the military (led by a thuggish South African named Van Owen - an apparent reference to Warren Zevon's "Roland the Headless Thompson Gunner") - by a young girl called Roxy.